If you want to seriously improve your personal productivity, your mantra should be: Less but better.

 - If you want to get more work done in your home office, remove the TV and uninstall all apps from your computer that aren’t directly related to your work.

 - Hire a coach and pre-pay for several months worth of sessions.

-- Tell you assistant or spouse to change your social media passwords until beginning of each month and not tell you the new ones until you’ve completed a particular goal or project (hat tip: James Clear in Atomic Habits).
+- Tell your assistant or spouse to change your social media passwords until the beginning of each month and not tell you the new ones until you’ve completed a particular goal or project (hat tip: James Clear in Atomic Habits).